Sunday, December 16, 2007

 (Taking a bit a creative license, using this book as inspiration, I' ve turned this picture book into a flannel Holiday story.
 Just substitute 'Holiday Pie for Thanksgiving Pie')

 Did you know that baby Jesus was born in a stable?
 Do you know what a stable is?
-It's almost like a barn, where the animals all live.
+It's a place where animals live.
 What kind of animals do you think were in the stable the night Jesus was born?

 Well, we know that there was probably a Donkey!
 Do you think there would have been maybe a cow or ox?
 A lamb?
 Oh, and I'm pretty sure that there would have been a mouse or two as well!